 The origin and physical properties of the more common minerals and their crystal forms.
 Megascopic recognition of specimens, their mineral associations, and a brief introduction to modern x-ray diffraction.
+CHEM 1211 may be taken concurrently with the course.

 GEOL 3024 Igneous and Metamorphic Petrology 2/4/4